If you have any enquires about LUCI, email firstname.lastname@example.org.

 Tapuwa holds a Bachelor of Science (Hon) (Agronomy) from Midlands State University (Zimbabwe, 2008), a Master of Science (Forest Ecosystems, Nature and Society) from Copenhagen University (Denmark, 2010), and a Master of Science (Conservation and Land Management) from Bangor University (United Kingdom, 2011).

 Her PhD focused on improving and parameterising LUCI’s nitrogen and phosphorus water quality modelling, particularly nutrient export from rural productive landscapes in New Zealand.
 Martha is supported by a Callaghan Innovation Research and Development Fellowship, and Ravensdown, a New Zealand farmer co-operative.
+She now works for Ravensdown as a Senior Technical Specialist.

 Martha holds an MSc in Physical Geography from Victoria University of Wellington.
 She is particularly interested in “source-to-sink” problems and untangling the web of variables that influence the export of macronutrients, sediments and other contaminants from catchments.